 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pipe Creek is worth considering.

-Pipe Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pipe Creek does not have a public transit system used by locals to get to and from work.

-The education level of Pipe Creek citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.90% of adults 25 and older in Pipe Creek have a college degree.
+The education level of Pipe Creek citizens is a little higher than the average for US cities and towns: 24.12% of adults in Pipe Creek have at least a bachelor's degree.

 The most common language spoken in Pipe Creek is English.
 Other important languages spoken here include Spanish and German.